kamenpp/Advent-of-Code-2021/README.md

 Day 6 - I liked it.

-Day 7 - didn't even need to determine the exact horizontal value to get the fuel in part 1.
+Day 7 - didn't even need to determine the exact horizontal value to get the fuel.